CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/10-Legal-Demo.md

 1. After reviewing and finalizing the document, copy the entire generated **Executive Summary** to your clipboard for use in the next task.

-### Copilot in Outlook
+## Task 3: Copilot in Outlook

-Lastly, we’ll draft an email to Contoso’s leadership summarizing our findings and next steps.
+In this task, you’ll use Copilot in Outlook to draft a **professional email** to Contoso’s executive leadership summarizing the legal assessment and proposed next steps.
+You’ll include your executive summary, ensure the tone is professional and concise, and request input on scheduling a compliance review meeting.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **Outlook (2)** under Apps section.